percona/everest-doc/docs/quickstart-guide/eks.md

 ## Next Steps

 Now that your Kubernetes cluster is running, you might want to deploy **Percona Everest**.
-Follow our [installing Everest using the quick install script](quick-install.md) to get started quickly and easily.
+Follow our [Quick start guide](quick-install.md) to get started quickly and easily.